-Sauerkraut Hessen style is a traditional dish from the region Hessen like the "green sauce" or the "hand cheese".
+The Sauerkraut Hessen style is a traditional dish from the region Hessen like the “Green Sauce” or the “Hand Cheese”.

-Original Frankfurter ribs are pork chops that are cured and cooked in a salt brine.
-They are served with the Sauerkraut, mashed potatoes or just a roll with mustard and horse radish.
-And of course a glass of apple cider won't be missed.
+It comes originally with the Frankfurter ribs (cured pork chops, cooked in a salt brine), and mashed potatoes or serve it with Semmelknödel, or in a roll with mustard and horse radish.
+And of course a glass of apple cider would make this meal perfect!

 Apfelwein or apple cider is made from eating or cooking apples, such as Granny Smith or Bramley.
 It has an alcohol content of 4.8 -7.0% and is of a tart, sour taste – very refreshing and not sweet at all.

 Apple Cider or in Hessen “Apple Woi” in the USA

 You can find one brand of German apple wine in the USA: Hard apple cider from Kelterei Possmann in Frankfurt, Germany.
 Possmann Pure Cider has a perfect balance of rich apple flavor while not too sweet.

 The flavor comes from apples which are harvested exclusively from our more than 800 farmers in the region of Hessen, the home of the “Apple Woi” – German Apple Wine.

 If you don’t want to use or cannot get apple cider (it contains alcohol and is not that easy to find) use apple juice mixed with taste neutral sparkling water for this recipe.
 Important is that the normal apple juice sweetness should be watered down.
 You don’t want to add sweet apple juice to the dish.

 4 cured Frankfurter ribs – Recipe How to make Frankfurter Ribs –